 El Rancho Restaurant to Reopen (Canyon Courier, 11/15/2022)

-The owners of El Rancho Restaurant and Brewery filed for bankruptcy (9/22/2022).
+The former owners of El Rancho Restaurant and Brewery filed for bankruptcy (9/22/2022).
 One, below-asking offer of $2.7M was made and accepted for the property, from "1948 Holdings LLC" (Sherry Buchanan and Todd Ables, agents).
 The Colorado Bankruptcy Court granted a motion to approve the contract (11/9/2022) and the sale was finalized the next day.
 The would-be buyers in the court filing indicated an interest in reopening the restaurant in time for the holidays as their basis for requesting an expedited decision.
 The offer in the filing was co-signed by developer Jack Buchanan (see "Evergreen Gateway").
 Ables represents Trans-Bay Capital Partners, a San Francisco-based real estate finance corporation specializing in multi-unit commercial and residential properties.
 The managing partnership of "1948 Holdings LLC" includes Buchanan and Travis McAfoos (owner of the former First Bank property).

 Letter: Smoke, Mirrors (Canyon Courier, 1/24/2023, p.8)